rust-unofficial/patterns/patterns/interpreter.md

 interpretation of these rules wich converts a given expression into corresponding assembly code.
-However, we have to make compromises on the input syntax to make using standard repetitions more tractable.
+However, we have to make compromises on the input syntax to make using standard repetitions of `macro_rules!` more tractable.
 In thithe following example, we have to write `(2 * 3) - 5` instead of `2 * 3 - 5`.

 ```rust